TallKite/linnstrument-firmware/README.md

 MONO MODE

-don't quantize X = done
-send only focused cell's X = done update X on noteOff of focused cell = done update Y on noteOff = is already done, but I can't find the code that does it! update Z on noteOff = ditto fix muted trills = done see line 1392

 In OneChannel and ChannelPerRow modes, one midi channel can have mutiple midi notes.
 The LinnStrument's default behavior when this happens is designed for compatibility with non-MPE polyphonic synths.
-When two or more notes are played simultaneously on one channel, pitch bends are quantized to the nearest semitone.
-PITCH/X, TIMBRE/Y and LOUDNESS/Z data is sent for only the latest (most recently played) note.
-When that note is released, the most recent YZ data for the new latest note is sent.

-MicroLinn adds 2 new behaviors that are designed for compatibility with non-MPE monophonic synths.
-PITCH/X: MicroLinn optionally allows slides (doesn't quantize bends to semitones).
-When the latest note is released, the most recent bend for the new latest note is sent.
-LOUDNESS/Z: MicroLinn also optionally smoothes the Z data via a soft takeover, see below.
+For example, when more than one pad is played, slides are quantized to the nearest semitone.
+Mono mode adds 2 new behaviors that are designed for compatibility with non-MPE *monophonic* synths.

+PITCH/X FIXES: Selecting "X" or "X+Z" allows unquantized slides.
+Furthermore, you can trill on a single note by using a "twin" pad on another row.
+Finally, when the latest-played pad is released, the most recent bend for the new latest-played pad is sent, so you can trill while sliding.

+LOUDNESS/Z SMOOTHING: The Z data for a single pad always starts and ends with a zero value.
+Thus holding one pad and playing a 2nd pad causes an abrupt jump in Z-value to 0, and releasing that pad causes an abrupt jump from 0 to the Z-value of the 1st pad.
+Selecting "Z" or "X+Z" smoothes the Z data via a "soft takeover" as opposed to a "hard takeover".
+Only the current maximum Z for all the held pads is sent.

+*Details: Set your LinnStrument to OneChannel or ChannelPerRow and set Mono Mode to X+Z. Don't use poly pressure for TIMBRE/Y or LOUDNESS/Z. Set your synth to mono.
+Don't use MPE.
+Set the non-MPE bend range to match the LinnStrument.
+Set the note priority to latest.*

+*Mono mode doesn't affect ChannelPerNote mode, so if you never play non-MPE synths polyphonically, you can leave mono mode permanently set to X+Z.*

-*Details: These new behaviors are global, not per-split.
-But they only affect a split that is set to One Channel mode or Channel Per Row mode.
+*Mono mode is global, not per-split.
+But it only affects a split that is set to OneChannel or ChannelPerRow.
 Z-smoothing can be bypassed on a split by setting LOUDNESS/Z to poly pressure.*

-*Some synths like SWAM use mono MPE, interpreting all midi channels as one voice.
-The Linn is set to ChanPerNote.
-All YZ data is sent for all notes touched, causing very jumpy data.*

-*Do not use poly pressure for TIMBRE/Y or LOUDNESS/Z. Do not use MPE.
-Set the note priority to latest.*

-LOUDNESS/Z SMOOTHING

-The LinnStrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
-For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), playing a 2nd note causes an abrupt jump in Z-value to 0, and releasing a note causes an abrupt jump from 0 to the Z-value of whatever prior pad is still held.
-MicroLinn includes a fix by KVR forum member teknico that solves the problem via a "soft takeover" as opposed to a "hard takeover".
-Accessed through the microLinn menu.
-"X" affects only X-values, "Z" affects only Z-values, "X+Z" affects both.

-*Details: The output of Z (loudness) when not using Polyphonic Aftertouch is thus changed:*
-* *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*
-* *Only the maximum value of all simultaneous notes on the same channel is sent* *This allows smoother playing in One Channel and Channel Per Row modes and better compatibility with non-MPE synths, while not impacting Channel per Note (MPE) mode (except in the rare case of more that one note on the same channel).
+*Thanks to KVR forum member teknico for the Z-smoothing code!
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770*

-OCTAVE TOGGLE, QUANTIZE TOGGLE

-Two new functions for switches and footswitches.
-8VE± flips back and forth between Octave Up and normal.
-This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
-QNT± toggles the Quantize option for the active split.
-Access them both by long-pressing TAP TEMPO and swiping.

 DRUM PAD MODE

 The note lights become 14 mega-pads that play the 14 drum sounds from the sequencer.
 Great for finger drumming.
 Lets you roll on one note with two or more fingers.
+Rolls can be legato, good for cymbals.
 The mega-pads can be either 2x3 or 3x3.
 Accessed through the microLinn menu.

 *Details:*
 * *Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
 The drum sounds won't be accidentally pitch-bent because drum pad mode filters out all pitch bends.*
 * *You can use the low row for pitch bending, restriking, etc.*
 * *If using 3x3 mega-pads on the LinnStrument 128, you only get 10 mega-pads.*
-* *The midi mode should usually be One Channel.
-(You could possibly use channelPerRow to make the 3 rows of each pad sound slightly different, for example high hat closed tightly/loosely)*
+* *The midi mode should usually be OneChannel.
+(You could possibly use ChannelPerRow to make the 3 rows of each pad sound slightly different, for example high hat closed tightly/loosely)*
 * *The sequencer can have different drum sounds for each split.
 If you're using both splits, set the split point in between the pads.*
 * *The two pad colors are the main/accent colors of the current split.
 If you select a custom light pattern, it will overlay the drum pads.
 Useful for making the center of each 3x3 mega-pad a different color.*
 * *If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.*
 * *To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*

-DETUNING

-Detune the entire LinnStrument up or down from A-440 to match a similarly detuned recording or instrument.
-No guarantee that detuning to A-432 will heal your chakras lol.
-Accessed through microLinn's anchor cents after setting the edo to 12.

 CHAINING SEQUENCES